-- a lump sum cash payment equal to, for Mr. Dirks, three times the sum of his base salary and the average of the annual bonus amounts he earned for the three years preceding the year in which the change in control occurs, for the remaining NEOs (other than Mr. Eleftheriou), two times the sum of the executive's base salary and the average of the annual bonus amounts earned by the executive for the three years preceding the year in which the change in control occurs, and for Mr. Eleftheriou, two times the sum of his base salary and \$233,750; and - continued health insurance coverage for 18 months following the termination date with the Company paying the employer portion of the premium.
+- a lump sum cash payment equal to, for Mr. Dirks, three times the sum of his base salary and the average of the annual bonus amounts he earned for the three years preceding the year in which the change in control occurs, for the remaining NEOs with employment agreements in effect, two times the sum of the executive's base salary and the average of the annual bonus amounts earned by the executive for the three years preceding the year in which the change in control occurs; and - continued health insurance coverage for 18 months following the termination date with the Company paying the employer portion of the premium.